Guinea Pig Transport Box

 A good transport box ensures that your guinea pig can be transported safely.
 A journey in itself is particularly stressful for guinea pigs.
 Good preparation is therefore half the battle!

 Choose a transport box that gives your guinea pig plenty of room, but is not too large.
 A transport box must have sufficient ventilation and preferably not be too open.
 This means that the bottom tray is best not transparent.
 The less the guinea pigs receive from the journey and the environment, the calmer they remain.
-You can also put a towel over a transport box, but a good air supply and the temperature must always be taken into account.
+It is also possible to put a towel over a transport box, but a good air supply and the temperature must always be taken into account.

 You can choose from different sizes of transport boxes.
 The larger transport boxes can also be suitable for the transport of a couple of guinea pigs.
 Traveling together can reduce stress for guinea pigs.